by Kian Rackley

-For shorter independent holiday itineraries or more succinct escorted small group tours of Vietnam, Hoi An is often omitted from travellers’ itineraries.
+For shorter independent holiday itineraries, Hoi An is often omitted from travellers’ itineraries.
 However, for those that make the time, this small town in Vietnam’s central region of just 100,000 inhabitants is often the highlight of the trip.

 Hoi An has an airport but most people arrive via Da Nang airport which is around an hour away by car.
 Another popular option is driving from Hue.
 Taking around 3.5 hours this unforgettable commute takes in the epic coastal scenery of the Hi Van Pass.
 Top Gearfans will recognise this drive from their now famous Vietnam special!
 Hoi An is readily accessible by bus and by train with transfers via bus from Nha Trang and Hue.

 Much like many European cities, Hoi An is popular for its handsome architecture and enchanting ambiance.
 Built through the 15 and 19th centuries by indigenous Vietnamese and foreign traders (hailing from China to the Netherlands) the town is an architectural melting pot and widely recognised as one of the best preserved towns in South East Asia.
 Indeed such is its beauty that in 1999 it was accredited with UNESCO World Heritage status, taking Vietnam’s total UNESCO landmarks to an impressive seven.